Are you facing charges that are financial in nature?

 This often includes money laundering, securities fraud, embezzlement, insider trading, tax evasion, price-fixing, and health care fraud.

 White collar criminal lawyers work to refute or reduce the charges brought against an individual and have extensive knowledge of the business regulation and practices as well as legal proceedings.

 The white collar crime attorneys listed here are recognized by their peers for their professional achievements making it easy to find a reputable lawyer that fits your needs.

 Through the Super Lawyers directory, we index attorneys who practice quality and excellence in their work.
-It is easy to browse child support attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.
+It is easy to browse white collar crimes attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.

 When you find attorneys who interest you, spend time and explore their profiles.
-There you will find the child support attorney's contact, education, and biographical information to supplement your research.
-Where possible, our profiles will also include links to the child support lawyer's personal biography, firm website, and other relevant information to consider.
+There you will find the white collar crimes attorney's contact, education, and biographical information to supplement your research.
+Where possible, our profiles will also include links to the white collar crimes lawyer's personal biography, firm website, and other relevant information to consider.

 Are you ready to take action?
 The contact form on an attorney’s profile makes it easy to connect with a lawyer serving Salt Lake City, Utah, and seek legal advice.

 Super Lawyers Rating System

 Super Lawyers is a research-driven, peer-influenced rating service of outstanding lawyers who have attained a high degree of professional achievement and peer recognition.
 The patented selection process combines peer nominations, independent research evaluations and peer evaluations by practice area.
 Each year no more than 5 percent of the attorneys in the state are selected for the Super Lawyers list, and no more than 2.5 percent for the Rising Stars list.